cosmo-octopus/PushSwap/README.md

 This process is repeated for each digit, resulting in a fully sorted array.

-## Simplifying Numbers

-Since negative numbers are present in the project, numbers are simplified before sorting.
-Each number is assigned an index, with the smallest getting index 0, next smallest getting 1, and so on.
-This simplifies the range to [0, N), where N is the size of the list.

-Additionally, to replicate the boxes used in Radix sort, two stacks are employed, corresponding to 1s and 0s.
-The process is as follows:

-- Start from the rightmost bit.
-- If the bit of the top number in stack A is 0, perform pb (push to stack B); else, perform ra (rotate A).
-- After all numbers are processed, they are in the box corresponding to their digit.

-This procedure is repeated for every bit, resulting in a sorted stack A.

 ## Algorithm Performance

 The push_swap algorithm achieves: